Asbestos Management

 Our team of asbestos consultants are available to help clients with the ongoing monitoring and control of asbestos within buildings through regular asbestos reinspections, and we can coordinate any remedial asbestos work required, including the removal and disposal of asbestos.
 We work in and around the South East, London, Wales, the South West and nationwide.

-The Control of Asbestos Regulations 2012 (CAR2012) set out the Duty to Manage Asbestos.
-This imposes a duty of care for asbestos management within non-domestic properties and the communal areas of domestic dwellings.
+The Control of Asbestos Regulations 2012 (CAR2012) set out the Duty to Manage Asbestos in non-domestic properties and the communal areas of domestic buildings.
+To comply, you may need an Asbestos Management Survey to identify asbestos-containing materials and assess whether any remedial work is necessary.

-Our asbestos management reports include risk assessments and recommendations, which are given to you in an easy-to-follow digital or hard copy format.
+Our survey reports include risk assessments and recommendations, which are given to you in an easy-to-follow digital format.
 We can also advise on mitigating the cost of asbestos removal and management.

 Once you have an asbestos survey you may require an asbestos management plan, asbestos awareness training or remedial works of some kind.
 Or alternatively, you may already have had a survey carried out and just need some further advice.